 - Rosemary Roasted Purple Potatoes: Replace the thyme with 2 teaspoons fresh chopped rosemary.
 Omit the chile peppers if using Rosemary.

-I hope you give this roasted purple potatoes recipe a try, and if you do, please come back and give the recipe a star rating.
+I hope you give these purple potatoes roasted with garlic a try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

 And if you have a favorite recipe for purple potatoes, let me know, I’d love to give it a try.